yellowphone/mirador-backend/README.md

 - `$ npm run start`
 - Go to a browser and check out http://localhost:3000/graphql and play with GraphQL!

+Make sure you are using Node v12.12.0!
+There is a Prisma bug with newer Node versions!

 ## Contributors

 <table>